 The trackball on the right of the console can be used either to control the mouse pointer on the touch screens and external monitors, or to control fixtures.

 To use in console mode for controlling fixtures, press the Assign button on its own.
-The trackball will control pan and tilt of selected fixtures, and the ring controls fine tilt.
+The trackball will control pan and tilt of selected fixtures - see Trackball control.

 Mini Screen (Arena only)